 The SMART Program allocates \$3.63 million for new weight rooms at each of the 30 high schools.
 The District reports that weight room projects have been completed at 29 of the 30 high schools.
 Of the 1 remaining high school (Northeast High School), the weight room project is currently in the Design Phase.

 The Chief Portfolio Services Officer reports that the weight room is being relocated to a building that is set for Primary Renovations and cannot proceed until construction for the building is complete.
-Once the selected vendor gains access, the new weight room can be completed within 90 days (see p.69).
-The Chief Portfolio Services Officer reports that Gilbane was terminated as the Construction Manager for Northeast High School's SMART project.
-As a result, construction of the weight room has been extended to a planned completion date of Q4 2020 (December 31, 2020), a delay of 15 months.
+Construction of the weight room is expected to begin during Q3 of the 2020 calendar year (July 1, 2020 - September 30, 2020) with completion expected within 90 days after the vendor gains access to the site (during Q4 of calendar year 2020).
+This project is currently delayed more than two years (see School Spotlight, page 451).